vkbo/novelWriter/docs/source/started.rst

    python novelWriter.py --help

-There are also a couple of install scripts in the assets folder which will assist in setting up launch icon and the novelWriter project file mimetype for Gnome desktops on Linux.
+There are also a couple of install scripts in the assets folder which will assist in setting up a launch icon and the novelWriter project file mimetype for Gnome desktops on Linux.
 Currently, there's one script for Debian and one for Ubuntu.